Ryan C. Bundy: Personal life

-Arizona court records show Ryan Bundy accumulated traffic violations from 2007 through 2015, including failure to show evidence of financial responsibility, no current insurance, no current registration and no valid license.
+Court records show Ryan Bundy received multiple traffic violations from 2007 through 2015 in Arizona.
+Citations included failure to show evidence of financial responsibility, no current insurance, no current registration and no valid license.

 In 2016, Bundy and his wife lived in Cedar City, Utah.
 At that time, he owned a construction company and ran a melon business.
 In 2018, Bundy and his wife lived in Mesquite, Nevada, where he ranched and worked in construction while he mounted his bid for Governor of Nevada.